ChefSteveP/Image-Processor/README.md

 Written September-October of 2023

+**Note for Recruiters:** Since this was part of a class project I have not included my code publicly, if you would like to view it please reach out and request it.

 These functions I completed for COMS 4165: Pixel Processing.
+All implemented in C++.
+Without the use of packages like opencv.
 They perform various image-processing tasks for photo editing and other operations.
 Functions headers were provided, but implementation was my own work.